opxcore/validator/README.md

 - TODO `date_format:format` - must match the given format.
 You should use either date or date_format when validating a field, not both.
 This validation rule supports all formats supported by PHP DateTime class.

-- TODO `ip:v4,v6` - must be an IP address of v4 or v6 standard (if not specified), v4 or v6 if specified.
+`ip:v4,v6` - must be an IP address.
+Matches v4 or/and v6 standard if specified or both if no parameters given.

 - TODO `mimetype:video/avi,video/mpeg,...` - must match one of the given MIME types.
 See https://svn.apache.org/repos/asf/httpd/httpd/trunk/docs/conf/mime.types.